The Visual Ink cheat sheet

 Visual Ink.
 Any other variables are all yours!

-Useful quick tip: if you're keeping track of a number that goes up or down by one, that's so common there's a special way of doing it.
+Useful quick tip: if you're keeping track of a number that goes up or down by one, we do that so often there's a special "cheat" way of doing it.

 VAR hit_points = 20